A decreasing step method for strongly oscillating stochastic models: Introduction

 In order to control the total error approximation of this proposed algorithm we need to take into account four effects.
 First, we need an estimate on the ergodic average approximation at each step.
 We show that this control is based on the existence, regularity and control of the solution of the Poisson equation associated to the fast scale diffusion

 where

-with $a:=\sigma\sigma^*$, when considering as sources (i.e. the right hand side functions) the coefficients $F$ and $H$ centered with respect to their respective invariant measures.
+with $a:=\sigma\sigma^*$, when considering as sources (i.e., the right-hand side functions) the coefficients $F$ and $H$ centered with respect to their respective invariant measures.
 Second, we need to control the error obtained after performing a Cholesky decomposition.
 Then, we have to account for discretization errors.
 Finally, we need to control the error propagation which will be possible under some growth control on the coefficients of the effective equation.

 The MsDS algorithm strongly converges to the exact solution and proves to be more efficient than a simple Euler scheme for highly oscillating problems.
-Moreover, it features a non-standard C.L.T. property in the sense that the normalized error distribution converges towards the solution of an SDE.
+Moreover, it features a nonstandard C.L.T. property in the sense that the normalized error distribution converges toward the solution of an SDE.
 The coefficients appearing in this normalized error SDE depend on the solution of the previously mentioned Poisson problem and are, in general, unknown.
 Nevertheless, the available explicit expression for them is valuable for the estimation of confidence intervals and eases the task of parameter tuning for actual implementation of the algorithm.

-We study as well an \emph{extrapolated MsDS (EMsDS)} version of the algorithm, differing from the original one in that it uses a Richardson-Romberg extrapolation of the decreasing step estimator (i.e. a well chosen linear combination of the decreasing step Euler estimator with appropriate parameters) to approach the ergodic averages.
-As the MsDS, the EMsDS also features a non-standard C.L.T. property and shares the same rate of convergence.
+We study as well an \emph{extrapolated MsDS (EMsDS)} version of the algorithm, differing from the original one in that it uses a Richardson--Romberg extrapolation of the decreasing step estimator (i.e., a well-chosen linear combination of the decreasing step Euler estimator with appropriate parameters) to approach the ergodic averages.
+As the MsDS, the EMsDS also features a nonstandard C.L.T. property and shares the same rate of convergence.
 However, the extrapolated version has lower asymptotic complexity and hence higher asymptotic efficiency than the original one.